AI Model Fusion: Why the Future Is Not One Model, but a Multi-Agent Architecture

 If I had to reduce it to one line:

-GPT-5.4 for critical backend workClaude Opus 4.6 for long complex tasksGemini 3.1 Pro for context-heavy backend workComposer 2 for everyday accelerationNot every strong coding model is equally strong for code review, audits, and security work.
-Here is how I would choose in 2026.
+GPT-5.4 for critical backend workClaude Opus 4.6 for long complex tasksGemini 3.1 Pro for context-heavy backend workComposer 2 for everyday accelerationAI model fusion: multi-agent pipelines combine several models, then compare and judge their answers to deliver a more robust result than a single model alone.

 Stellary brings together your board, docs, and AI agents in one command center.